UtrechtUniversity/yoda/docs/design/locking_mechanism.md

 # Folder Locking mechanism
 To prevent modification of a folder in the research area, a researcher can use the lock function.
 This will catch attempts to write or remove data to that folder until the folder is unlocked again.
 The same mechanism is used to prevent modification during the status transitions needed to put a folder in to the vault.
-The iRODS ACL system could not be used, because researcher should be able to lock/unlock a folder themselves and not rely on an admin to do so.
+The iRODS ACL system could not be used, because researcher should be able to lock/unlock a folder themselves and not rely on an administrator to do so.
 This document describes the technical implementation of the locking mechanism in the research ruleset.